euphonie/study-notes/Engineering Tools/Cloud/GCP/Cloud Functions and Cloud Source.md

 Serverless environment where logic can be executed on demand and in response to different events.

+- Highly scalable
-Code in any language for a given runtime environment that GCP provides and then can be configured when it needs to be fired.
+- Microservices that require a small piece of code Code in any language for a given runtime environment that GCP provides and then can be configured when it needs to be fired.
 - Works with event-driven functions
 - First 2M requests are free